LEARNERS-PAL/everythingmail/README.md

 This project is under license from MIT.
 For more details, see the [LICENSE](LICENSE.md) file.

+This project follows the [all-contributors]() specification.
+Contributions of any kind are welcome!
+You are welcome to contribute to this project.

+Please read the [CONTIBUTING.md]() file for details on our code of conduct, and the process for submitting pull requests to us.

 Made with :heart: by <a href="https://github.com/qbentil" target="_blank">Shadrack Bentil</a>